The following lists the terminology used in the SoundHelix documentation, the SoundHelix API and the SoundHelix sourcecode.

 |Exponents -1, -2, -5 and -8 (from left to right)||Exponents -1, -1/2, -1/5 and -1/8 (from top to bottom)|

 A sequence is an ordered list of notes and pauses for one voice.
-A note has a pitch, a length in ticks, a velocity between 0 and 32767 and a legato flag, a pause just has a length in ticks.
-The legato flag if set will make sure that the note-on for the immediately following note will be sent before the note-off for the current note, unless the following note has the same pitch as the current note (in this case the legato flag is ignored).
+A note has a pitch, a length in ticks, a velocity between 0 and the maximum velocity as well as a legato flag.
+A pause just has a length in ticks.
+If the legato flag is set, the player will make sure that the note-on for the immediately following note will be sent before the note-off for the current note, unless the following note has the same pitch as the current note (in this case the legato flag is ignored).
 This makes it possible to change the pitch of a note without restarting the ADSR (attack, decay, sustain, release) cycle.
 Together with portamento (if available), this makes nice slides possible.
 Note however, that legato must be supported by the playback device if it is to be used.
 Also note that the legato flag is ignored for a note if that note is followed by a pause, because then the legato flag would have no effect.
 All generated sequences span the whole song.

 Sequences are created by SequenceEngines.
 Most SequenceEngines can create more than one sequence, so in general, they create tracks.